惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Do you find that the 1920s were a watershed moment for women’s fashion?

-I think it was definitely a very, very significant period for clothing—so liberating.
+It was definitely a very, very significant period for clothing—so liberating.
 It’s probably where modern fashion’s roots really come from, especially with what Chanel was doing at the time.
 Jeanne Lanvin really looked at it in terms of a modern way of dressing.
-I think she was very much into the visual: decoration and embroidery.
-She had two embroidery ateliers—rather than working with Lesage or other embroiderers of the time, she wanted it all in-house.
-That’s great because it’s left a really good archive for us.
+She was very much into the visual—decoration and embroidery.
+She had two embroidery ateliers.
+Rather than working with Lesage or other embroiderers of the time, she wanted it all in-house.
+That’s great because it’s left us with a really good archive.
 We have all their swatches.

 Image may contain Jeanne Lanvin Face Head Person Photography Portrait Adult Book Publication Sitting and Reading